88lexd/lexd-solutions/aws-wordpress/2-os-configuration/README.md

 # Important Note
 As of Jan 2022, I've created a new Kubernetes cluster to replace the initial MicroK8s deployment.
-This new playbook will:

 In this new setup, I am using 2 nodes (1x Master / 1x Worker) in a cluster instead of 1 MicroK8s node.